Dyrutter/rental_prices/README.md

 # PROJECT OVERVIEW

-This is a demonstration of an MLOps pipeline using MLFLow and Weights & Biases.
+This is an MLOps pipeline using MLFLow and Weights & Biases.

 In this example, a property management company is renting rooms and properties for short periods of time on various platforms.
 I estimate the typical price for a given property based on the price of similar properties.
 New data is received in bulk on a frequent basis.
 With each addition, the model is retrained with the same cadence, necessitating an end-to-end pipeline in production.